Project F

 done

-You can adjust the -I parameters to suit your setup.
-The glob top_*\.*v capture files with .v and .sv extensions.
+Adjust the -I parameters to suit your setup.
+The glob top_*\.*v selects .v and .sv files.

 What’s Next?